sharadpro/Automation_Project/README.md

 3, I have given all the permission to the file automation i.e. all root privelleges
     with command
                sudo chmod -R 777 automation

+for Bookkeping
+1. I have taken a variavle for each value and stored the required data in them and then appending them in the html file.